coin-or/coin-or.github.io/pages/user/user_introduction.md

 After obtaining source for the projects you want to build, either with [coinbrew](https://github.com/coin-or/coinbrew) or by downloading an archive of the sources of all dependencies, as described above, find the solution file in the directory `MSVisualStudio`.

-Note that some projects that require a Fortran compiler cannot be built this way.
+{% include note.html content="Note that you will also need a compatible Fortran compiler if you want to build any projects requiring Fortran.
+Intel's `ifort` compiler is compatible with Visual Studio and is recommended, but is not available for free." %}

 ### OS X